michellelau825/cs231n-project/README.md

 Please check the `agents` folder for each agent's implementation and `full_agent.py` for the full implementation.
 `decomposed_agent.py` and `direct_primitive_agent.py` are incomplete versions of `full_agent.py` used for comparison.

-Use case example: Run `python primitive_builder/full_agent.py "DESCRIPTION" "~/Desktop/generated-assets/PRE-VALIDATOR.blend" "~/Desktop/generated-assets/POST-VALIDATOR.blend"` to generate a
+Calling full agent: Run `python primitive_builder/full_agent.py "DESCRIPTION" "~/Desktop/generated-assets/PRE-VALIDATOR.blend" "~/Desktop/generated-assets/POST-VALIDATOR.blend"` to generate a
 `DESCRIPTION` furniture, with the pre-validator version saved at custom path `"~/Desktop/generated-assets/PRE-VALIDATOR.blend"` and the post-validator version saved at custom path `"~/Desktop/generated-assets/POST-VALIDATOR.blend"`.
+An example of the DESCRIPTION would be: "A round table with two candles on top of it."